 After you upload your video to YouTube, you can add closed captions and a transcript.
 Captions and transcripts help people who are deaf or who experience hearing impairments understand the audio track of your video.
-Captions also help people who speak different languages or have learning disabilities understand what is happening in your video.
+Captions also help people who speak different languages or have learning disabilities understand what's happening in your video.

 After you upload your video, it will take between an hour and a day for YouTube's transcription tool to automatically save captions from the soundtrack of your video.
 On the YouTube toolbar, the Captions link appears when the captions are available.
-After the transcription is completed, you need to edit the captions to be sure they are correct.
+After the transcription is completed, you need to edit the captions to be sure they're correct.

 - On the YouTube toolbar, select Captions.

 - For English, select automatic captions in the right side panel.

 - The inline text editor opens.
 You can edit directly in each frame's text box.
 You can also download the text file, edit it on your computer with a text editor, and upload the file back to YouTube.